← Journal

 A static database gives you individual profiles.
 Real-time mapping gives you networks: who collaborates with whom, how influence flows through the community, which relationships are strengthening or weakening.

 This matters for advisory board composition (avoid putting rivals on the same panel), speaker selection (identify rising voices before competitors), and engagement strategy (reach influential KOLs through their trusted collaborators).
+The same data-driven approach is driving procurement transformation in 2026.

 Practical implementation